 Colorado’s 14ers range in difficulty from easy Class 1 day hikes to overnight Class 4 Climbs.
 Here are all the Colorado 14ers ranked by difficulty, put together by 14ers.com.
-The peaks are ranked by Class first, and then by elevation gain, distance and route-finding within each class.
+The peaks are ranked by Class first, and then by elevation gain, distance, and route-finding within each class.
 This is a good way to guide your way forward if you’re aiming to climb all the 14ers.
-Here are the Colorado 14ers ranked by difficulty…
+You can fast forward to a section using the links below.
+Here are the Colorado 14ers ranked by difficulty

 The Easy Six Hikes: Class 1 Peaks

 These six 14ers can be hiked on a good trail, all the way to the summit.
 No scrambling or climbing necessary!
 Here are the Class 1 Colorado 14ers ranked by difficulty.